deorder/libbsarch/README.md

 ## How to use

 Use the `libbsarch.dll` (The one created by Delphi, not Visual Studio), `libbsarch.lib` and `libbsarch.h` in your project.

+## Attribution

+The original BSArchive can be found at: https://github.com/TES5Edit/TES5Edit/tree/dev/Tools/BSArchive The version in this project had been modified for better compatibility with C/C++ and allow the users to allocate their own memory in some cases.